wallscope/aws-docs/aws-fargate-deployment.md

 ## Add an Application Load Balancer (Optional)
 Head to the AWS EC2 control panel.
 From the left menu select "load balancer" under "load balancing", then click on "create load balancer".
 Pick Application Load Balancer for your Fargate deployment.

 Give a name to your load balancer.
 Under Listeners, add a HTTP listener on port 80 if not already present; then, add a HTTPS listener on port 443.
+Select the previously created VPC and subnets.
+Optionally, add an AWS Global Accelerator to give your load balancer a static IP.

+To configure HTTPS, you need to add a TLS/SSL certificate to the AWS Certificate Manager.
+To do this, open the AWS CM control panel in a new tab, then select "request new certificate".
+Here, select to request a public certificate and add a list of domain names.
+Typically, these would be:
+- `domain_name.com`
+- `www.domain_name.com`

+If you also want a wildcard certificate to cover your subdomains, add to these:
+- `*.domain_name.com`

 <hr>